Bioplastics

 The production of bioplastics goes into much greater scientific details than will be discussed here but suffice it to say they are produced from renewable biomass sources and can be formed into a variety of items such as packaging, agriculture, medical, automotive parts and more.
 The result is the same as traditional or crude oil-based plastics, except that bioplastics can be biodegradable or bio-compostable.
 This is the primary difference over crude oil-based plastics and these two terms are significantly, drastically different.

 An extreme difference exists between these two terms, bio- degradable and compostable.
 Biodegradable plastics simply means the material breaks down over time into the original components like water, oxygen, and other molecules.
 In contrast, compostable bioplastics require human intervention to break down.
-Compostable It isn’t something that can be done at home.
+Compostable isn’t something that can be done at home.
 This is very important to distinguish because these terms are often mistakenly used interchangeably.
 Another key and very significant factor is the length of time each bioplastic takes to break down.
 It may surprise you to learn that biodegradable plastics take years to break down.
 100’s of years is a common reference to the degradation of these plastics.
 It must be stressed that compostable bioplastics requires specific conditions, and when those exist, these plastics can break down within days, weeks, or months.

 Like traditional plastic that identifies the type of plastic by the use of resin codes PVC, PET, etc., (See “The Seven Plastics”), bioplastics have two common acronyms: PLA (polylactic acid) and PHA (polyhydroxyalkanoate).
 PLA extracts starch (natural sugars) from edible plants, sugar cane, and food waste.
 Then this is processed or compounded much like traditional plastics.
 This is often used to produce single-use items like take-out containers, straws, and cutlery.